saliny127/Metaphor-search-engine-backend/README.md

 # Metaphor-search-engine-backend

-To run this application:
-1. npm i
-2. npm run dev
+To run the application install all required packages and run "app.py"